arturo-j-martinez-ii/tlens/README.md

 Raspberry Pi 5 [8GB RAM or more]: https://a.co/d/8Ey5J5D

-128GB [recommend using 32GB or bigger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card
+128GB [recommend using 32GB or larger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card

 Raspberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma